ethereum/act/README.md

 Infrastructure
 ==============
 The grammar for the specification language is in the `src` repository.
 This is the front end parsing of the language.
-Given set of `act` behaviours (transitions), one can generate a set of proof obligations, expressed as a json object:
+Given a set of `act` behaviours (transitions), one can generate a set of proof obligations, expressed as a JSON object:
 ```json
 [{"name": "Transfer_case0",
  "contract": "Token",